 After independence, Eritrea’s briefly amicable relations with Ethiopia deteriorated as well, until from 1998 to 2000 the two countries engaged in a calamitous border war in which 70,000 to 100,000 persons died.
 In that war, military ordnance was deployed on a massive scale.
 It amounted to the largest air-and-land battle in the history of sub-Saharan Africa.
 The bombardments devastated Eritrea’s infrastructure and agriculture.
-The United Nations arranged a truce, but the two countries still have not accepted a peace, and a resumption of conflict continually threatens.
+The United Nations arranged a truce, and the parties submitted the dispute to international arbitration.
+The arbitrators ruled that Eritrea had wrongly started the conflict, but that Ethiopia was continuing to wrongly occupy Eritrean territory.
+Ethiopia has not since withdrawn from that territory; the world community has not pressed it to; the two countries still have not accepted a peace; and a resumption of conflict continually threatens.